-Of course, many people still prefer a larger screen, so if that’s the case, the 7.9-inch iPad Mini might be just a little too small for you.
+Of course, many people still prefer a larger screen, so if that’s the case, the 7.9″ (older model) or 8.3″ (2021 model) iPad Mini, might be just a little too small for you.
 Luckily, Apple offers a few other models with larger screen sizes.

 Overall, every model of iPad has its own advantages and disadvantages.
 While the iPad Mini will fit into the tiniest of cockpits thanks to its lightness and compactness, the iPad Pro will over almost double the screen size and make reading charts a lot more convenient.
 In the end, the best iPad for flying depends on what you are planning to do with it, in which type of cockpits you would like to use your iPad.. and how good your eyesight is (a considerable factor when using smaller screens)!

-In the table below, we summarized some of the most popular models, each with their own specifications that could be a factor in your purchase decision.
+In the table below, we summarized some of the most popular models, each with its own specifications that could be a factor in your purchase decision.